 Studies have shown that an increased gastric pH allows for increased gut microflora.
-This in turn can lead to increased bacterial translocation.
+This, in turn, can lead to increased bacterial translocation.
 Microflora species such as Salmonella, Campylobacter jejuni, Escherichia coli, Clostridium difficile, Vibrio cholerae and Listeria all appear to proliferate in high gastric pH[13].
-In addition, literature suggests that more severe bacterial proliferation such as small intestinal bacterial overgrowth (SIBO) has also been linked with gastric hypochlorhydria secondary to prolonged PPI use.
+In addition, the literature suggests that more severe bacterial proliferation such as small intestinal bacterial overgrowth has also been linked with gastric hypochlorhydria secondary to prolonged PPI use.
 Overall, it does appear that elevation of gastric pH allows for greater gut bacterial proliferation.
-That proliferation is not without consequence as the gut microbiome is one of the leading ammonia producers in the body, and therefore may make patients more susceptible to HE which is what we believe to be the driving force behind our findings.
+Increased proliferation is not without consequence, as the gut microbiome is one of the leading ammonia producers in the body, and therefore may make patients more susceptible to HE, which is what we believe to be the driving force behind our findings.
 This would partly explain why rifaximin, a poorly absorbable synthetic antibiotic, can lower the risk of HE in cirrhotic patients by affecting the gut microbiota.
 Given that changes in gut flora may lead to worse HE, the role of PPIs must be reconsidered.
-This study investigates if PPI use in patients with HE predisposes them to more severe stages of HE as per West Haven Criteria.
+This study investigates whether PPI use in HE patients predisposes them to more severe stages of HE as per the West Haven Criteria.

 MATERIALS AND METHODS